sofernandes/cloud-logger/README.md

 # cloud-logger
 Instrumentation Cloud Logger made for the UC AAIB (Nova School of Science and Technology) in 2022/2023.

-An interface was developed with streamlit where the user can control signal acquistion flow (start and stop).
+An interface was developed with Streamlit where the user can control signal acquistion flow (start and stop).
 For this, Streamlit will connect to MQTT Broker to send a "Status" message that the publisherSOM.py file will recieve and react accordingly.

 Data will be acquired through the computer's microphone.
 The measure of the power in the audio signal (rms) will be sent to the MQTT broker on command (after "Start" button press).
 The acquisition will stop when the user so decides, by pressing "Stop" button.